Rimurutempestx/AWS-End-User-Computing-Dashboard/README.md

-## Customize the FROM address used for email communications with your users
+## Customize the FROM address used for email communications with users
+Amazon SES is an email service that enables you to send and receive email using your own email addresses and domains.